 The windlass is not a cleat, and shouldn’t ever take the load of your boat under anchor.
 Don’t attempt to move your boat forward on the motor of the windlass alone.
 It is also not the raw muscle to pull the anchor.
 Instead, take up the slack as you slowly move forward, circle, or back down to break the anchor free.

-Extra Tips For Anchoring Your Boat
+Extra Tips For Anchoring a Boat

 Here are a few more tips to further help you become a master at anchoring your boat: